NASA-LIS/NASA-Land-Coupler/README.md

 ```

 **Build Application**
-Build LISHydroApp using the *build.sh* script.
-For more information run
+Build NASA Land Coupler (NLC) using the *build.sh* script.
+For more information
-`./build.sh --help`.
-LISHydroApp will be installed into src/driver.
+run `./build.sh --help`.
+NLC.exe will be installed into src/driver.
 ```
 $ ./build.sh
 ```